kenlasko/k8s/README.md

 tf init
 tf apply
 ```
 Monitor the status of the Terraform install by running `kubectl get pods -A`.
-It will take several minutes for Cilium, Cert-Manager, Sealed-Secrets and ArgoCD to start.
+It will take several minutes for Cilium, Cert-Manager, External Secrets Operator and ArgoCD to start.

 ## Argo App Install
 Once Terraform/OpenTofu bootstraps the cluster, ArgoCD should take over and install all the remaining applications.
 ArgoCD sync-waves should install apps in the correct order.
 The full list of apps and their relative order can be found [here](/argocd-apps).